poanetwork/validator-node-dockerized/README.md

     - On the appeared `Show Private Keys` section type your MetaMask password and click `Confirm`.
     - You will see your 64 characters long private key.

 5. Copy `.env.example` to `.env` and configure the `.env` file.
-There are a few settings you need to define:
+There are a few settings you need to define (values without square brackets):

     ```
     ETHSTATS_ID=[validator_name]